IQMLatUAB/DeepNI/README.md

 ## Download

 There are two ways that can download DeepNI on the local PC :
-1. Dowload DeepBTSeg repository .zip file, then unzip it to the local PC.
+1. Dowload DeepNI repository .zip file, then unzip it to the local PC.

 ![](images/download.png)